Catalan matroid decompositions of certain positroids

 \begin{proof} The description of $u_I$ in Remark~\ref{rem:u_I-calc} shows that $u_I$ is the union of two decreasing subsequences, and so it avoids the pattern $123$.
-Any $123$-avoiding permutation $z \in S_n$ is completely determined by the pairs $(j, z(j))$ for which $z(j) < n-j+1$, because the other entries will be right-to-left maxima and come in decreasing order.
+A $123$-avoiding permutation $z \in S_n$ is uniquely determined by the pairs $(j, z(j))$ for which $z(j) < n-j+1$, because the other entries will be right-to-left maxima and come in decreasing order.
 Thus it suffices to prove the first claim.

 By Remark~\ref{rem:u_I-calc}, if $v_I(j) < n-j+1$ then $u_I(j) = v_I(j)$.
 Suppose that $u_I(j) < n-j+1$ but that $u_I(j) \neq v_I(j)$.
 This implies $v_I(j) > n-j+1$.
 By the pigeonhole principle, there must be $k > j$ such that $u_I(k) > n-k+1$, and the minimal such $k$ must satisfy $u_I(k) > u_I(j)$.
 For such a $k$ we have $v_I(k) > n-k+1$.
 But then the construction of $u_I$ implies that $u_I(j)$ and $u_I(k)$ are part of the same decreasing subsequence.
 This is a contradiction, since $j < k$ and $u_I(j) < u_I(k)$. \end{proof}